etiennebr/rstdocs/Applications/Image Manipulation/MultiResolutionPyramid.rst

 Detailed description
 --------------------

-This application builds a multiresolution pyramid of the input image.
+This application builds a multi-resolution pyramid of the input image.
 User can specified the number of levels of the pyramid and the subsampling factor.
 To speed up the process, you can use the fast scheme option

 Parameters
 ----------